maagnaa/java-bootcamp/README.md

 #### Unchecked Exceptions
-If a program throws an unchecked exception, it reflects some error inside the program logic.
+If a program throws an unchecked exception, which is an exception that happens during runtime, it reflects some error inside the program logic.

 For example, if we divide a number by 0, Java will throw ArithmeticException: